 This collection of Last Supper icons shares several characteristics found in the original painted by Andrey Rublev, Russia, 15th century.
 The original icon gives a “Historical” representation of the Last Supper, as Christ celebrated it with His disciples.
-The disciples are Judas, leaning forward over the table, reaches for bread while John on the left has placed his head on Christ’s lap.
+The disciples around the table illustrate how modern last supper icons are inclusive.

 Twelve people sit assembled at a round table.
 The scratchy lines of pattern on the table allude to conversations taking place between them.
 The white oval table to the host at Eucharist; they will all take common nourishment from it.
 The artist Rublev has expressed the relationships of the disciples through hand gestures and how the bodies face one another.
 A fine net of invisible threads holds them together in a relationship.

-ALL PEOPLE EAT TOGETHER AT A LAST SUPPER
+ALL PEOPLE EAT TOGETHER in LAST SUPPER ICONS

 I have expanded the idea of the last supper to include other nationalities and dinner together.
 The African female priests and Buddha at the Last Supper are examples of pushing the classic boundaries of the original icon and its meaning.
 My intuition overrides the tradition, telling me we can learn to live and eat together, newly defined as one family.

 FAMILIES AROUND THE WORLD in LAST SUPPER ICONS

 The last supper icon collection opened a new door for me.
 The spirit of God is greater than any of us can imagine.
 We are children discussing trying to grasp the idea of God with a scientist or great theologian.
 There are commonalities between different faiths and practices.
 We are diverse and wonderful creatures, all looking for an illusive ‘God’ in different ways.